elide-dev/build-infra/README.md

 - **[Gradle](./gradle): Gradle build conventions** which are re-usable across projects, as a suite of easily applicable build convention plugins and version catalogs.

-### Pushing updates

-In general, Dependabot and Renovate are granted access to this repo, so that update PRs may be filed when internal actions and workflows see updates.

 ## Workflows